awsdocs/aws-cli-user-guide/doc_source/cli-chap-install.md

 ## Migrating from AWS CLI version 1 to version 2<a name="migrating"></a>

-If you ran commands or scripts with AWS CLI version 1 and you are considering migrating to AWS CLI version 2, see [Migrating from AWS CLI version 1 to version 2](cliv2-migration.md) for a description of the changes that you should know about\.
+If you ran commands or scripts with AWS CLI version 1 and you are considering migrating to AWS CLI version 2, see [Breaking Changes – Migrating from AWS CLI version 1 to version 2](cliv2-migration.md) for a description of the changes that you should know about\.